Douglas County Sheriff’s Search & Rescue Unit Training

 Unit Training is held the second Thursday evening of each month from 1900-2100 hours and concluded with a day training the following weekend.
 Each month a different topic is selected to hone in our rescue skills.
 Several other trainings may be offered during the month for Technical Rope, K-9 training, Snowmobiles, ATV’s, or anything that needs the extra time to develop an efficient team.

 A Sheriff’s background check must be performed on all new applicants prior to attending any of our trainings.
-We provide an academy each year, usually in the spring, depending on the number of new applicants.
+We provide an academy each year, depending on the number of new applicants.
 Applications are always accepted and reviewed, however are processed for interviews only once a quarter.
-Applications will not be accepted after January 30th if you wish to attend the spring academy.
+Applications accepted but reviewed and acknowledged as submitted.

 If you are interested in joining Douglas County Sheriff’s Search and Rescue, please visit our “How to Join